exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter2.md

 Currently your Todo module is not doing much other than displaying static page content.
 Let's build a CRUD (Create-Read-Update-Delete) function with database to manage user generated todo list.

 ### Create a model
 > We use Yee in this tutorial to create database table and model code thru `todo.build.php` below just to demo how code generation works.
-A better way is to implement `installDb()` in `TodoModule` so your module is distributable and database setup is done along with module installation.
+The proper and also a better way is to implement `installDb()` in `TodoModule` so your module is distributable and database setup is done along with module installation.

 1. Create a new file `todo.build.php` in `/protected/modules/todo/data` folder, with content:
 ```php